-Once you have identified a particular collaboration to work on, consider what needs to be done.
+Once you've identified a particular collaboration to work on, consider what needs to be done.
 Maybe no additional measures need to be taken-objects are doing exactly what they should be doing.
 More likely, you will want to add specific responsibilities to some objects for detecting exceptional conditions and responsibilities to others for reacting and recovering from them.
 The first step to making any collaboration more reliable is to understand what might go wrong.

-Once you have gauged how reliable your software needs to be, consider key collaborations and look for ways to make them more reliable.
+Once you've gauged how reliable your software needs to be, consider key collaborations and look for ways to make them more reliable.
 As you dig deep into design and implementation you will uncover many ways your software might break.
-However, while it is up to us as designers to decide what appropriate measures to take, to propose solutions, and to work out reasoned compromises, extraordinary measures are not always necessary.
+But let's get real!
+While it is up to us designers to decide what appropriate measures to take, to propose solutions, and to work out reasoned compromises, extraordinary measures aren't always necessary.